Five Burning Questions for the Second Half of the Astros Season

 Gonzalez .967 .723

 We will exclude Gurriel, only because his career body of work was done almost entirely outside MLB, so that .771 is based on a very small sample size.
 The rest of the guys are all hitting more than 100 points higher than their career OPS.
-If this is who they are — a distinct possibility for Altuve, Correa, and Springer — then great!
+If this is who they are — a distinct possibility for Altuve, Correa and Springer — then great!
 If not, there's a backslide coming at some point.

 3. Will Alex Bregman be as prolific at the plate as he's been skewering fans on Twitter?

 One name not on the list above is Alex Bregman.
-Coming up on his one year anniversary as a big leaguer, I think most Astros fans would probably fall into the category of "slightly disappointed" so far in Bregman's 2017 season.
+Coming up on his one-year anniversary as a big leaguer, I think most Astros fans would probably fall into the category of "slightly disappointed" so far in Bregman's 2017 season.
 His line of .256/.338/.419 is fine, and is actually outstanding for a team's number nine hitter.
-You'd just hope for more from a guy that probably could have fetched a big arm last season in a trade.
-(Appropriately, it was discussion over that exact topic that led to Bregman feuding with a fan on Twitter, and eventually deleting his Twitter account.)
+You'd just hope for more from a guy who probably could have fetched a big arm last season in a trade.
+(Appropriately, it was discussion over that exact topic that led to Bregman's feuding with a fan on Twitter, and eventually deleting his Twitter account.)

 2. Who will be pitching ninth innings in October?

 The answer is probably Ken Giles, who's been fine as the closer, for the most part.
 Flawed, but fine.
-My issue with Giles is that he straddles the line sometimes, putting runners on base frequently, giving up runs that are meaningless to the final outcome, but slightly disturbing in the grand scheme of things.
+My issue with Giles is that he straddles the line sometimes, putting runners on base frequently and giving up runs that are meaningless to the final outcome but slightly disturbing in the grand scheme of things.
 Chris Devenski is superior in virtually every statistical category (ERA, WHIP, K/9), and superior in the "eye test."
 However, A.J.
 Hinch is unlikely to move him out of his current role of "high leverage situation extinguisher."

 1. Will Dallas Keuchel stay healthy?

 This is the biggest October question facing the Astros.
 Keuchel was great enough in his 11 starts so far to make the All-Star team, with a 9-0 record and a 1.67 ERA.
-He hasn't started a game since June 2 with neck issues, but is slated to make a couple rehab starts in the minor leagues before returning to the big league rotation.
+He hasn't started a game since June 2 with neck issues, but is slated to make a couple of rehab starts in the minor leagues before returning to the big league rotation.
 Last season, this injury to Keuchel would have been a body blow to the team's postseason chances.
 That they've cruised along without him says everything you need to know about the dominance of the offense and the resourcefulness of the pitching staff.
 However, October is about barely existent margins for error.
 The Astros will need a healthy Keuchel to get to the World Series.

 Listen to Sean Pendergast on SportsRadio 610 from 2 to 6 p.m. weekdays.
 Also, follow him on Twitter at http://twitter.com/SeanTPendergast and like him on Facebook at https://www.facebook.com/SeanTPendergast.